-The name of my first roomate in college was Andrew.
+The name of my first roommate in college was Andrew.
 Andrew was a pretty cool guy, but keeping his side of the dorm room clean wasn’t really a priority.
 And that extended to his bedding.
-Rarely was his bed made (no skin off my nose) and he never changed his sheets.
+Rarely was his bed made (I couldn’t care less about that) and he never changed his sheets.
 Like, ever.
 I found this out on the last day before break when he realized, just before he stripped his bed, that he hadn’t washed his sheets that year.
 At all.
 He said as much, and then ripped the covers back.
 The collection of dead skin cells and leg hair at the foot of his bed was so disgusting that he actually gagged upon seeing that nightmare.
 Wash your sheets once every other week.
 At least.
 More if you’ve been sick (especially the pillow case).

 Break your baseball cap addiction.

 That is, if you have a baseball cap addiction.
 You know who you are.

 Or at least cut back on wearing hoodies all the time.
 They’re rarely if ever flattering in terms of the cut, and that bulky hood at the back of your neck hardly ever gets used.
 Besides, there are so many other options.